coding-to-music/TodoApp-supabase/README.md

-# How to Build a TodoApp using ReactJS, NextJS, and Supabase, deploy on Vercel
+# How to Build a TodoApp using ReactJS, NextJS, Chakra UI, and Supabase, deploy on Vercel

 By Sharvin Shah https://www.freecodecamp.org/news/author/sharvin/